 As you look for quail, consider the time of day.
 Here are some simple tips for finding them:

 - In the morning, look in open fields.
 It is easier to spot quail early time of the day in wide open areas without cover for protection.
 It’s best not to hang around your camp, sitting in a chair, waiting for them to come to you.

 - During the middle part of the day, look in wooded areas.
-Quail look for shady areas during the hottest part of the day.
+Quail look for shady areas of vegetation such as trees, bushes, and shrubs during the hottest part of the day.

 - During the evening, look in long, grassy areas.
 This is where they go for safe sleeping.